-Raygun's on-demand pricing goes for as low as $8 per month.
+Raygun's on-demand price goes for as low as $8 per month.
 Its enterprise-level option offers standard features, a dedicated team account, and massive data volume discounts.
-As your business grows, Raygun can scale alongside you in a pay-as-you-use model.
+Raygun can scale as your business grows in a pay-as-you-use model.

 AppDynamics is a Cisco-owned APM built for large enterprises.
-Because it was developed for use in the production environment, AppDynamics was constructed to use several machine learning techniques such as anomaly detection, regression, and many more to detect patterns and trends from your application requests.
+As it was developed for use in the production environment, this application performance monitoring platform was constructed to use several machine learning techniques, such as anomaly detection, regression, and many more, to detect patterns and trends from your application requests.

 Companies that use AppDynamics in their tech stacks include Intuit, Okta, The Motley Fool, and World Remit.